Itokoyamato/TokoVOIP_TS3/README.md

 - Make sure firewall isn't blocking your port

 **Ts3 websocket keeps saying Not connected**:
-- Make sure your **waiting** channel has `tokovoip` in the name:
+- Make sure your **waiting** channel has `tokovoip` in the name
-- FiveM and Ts3 didn't successfuly handshake. the name
+- FiveM and Ts3 didn't successfuly handshake
 - Make sure your websocket has proper teamspeak, fivem and ws ip
 - Try manually using the connect button in **Plugins -> TokoVoip -> Connect**